Ideolys/kitten-jwt/README.md

   Verify and set `req.jwtPayload`

   - getPublicKeyFn    : Function(req, res, payload, callback) which must call the `callback(String|Array)` where
-                        the parameter is either a string (one public key) or an array of strings (mutliple public key to test)
+                        the parameter is either a string (one public key) or an array of strings (multiple public key to test)
   - serverId          : JWT audience, token.aud
   if the token is invalid, next(err) is called.
 Thus you can catch the error in another 4-parameter middlewares.